anseki/readline-sync/README.md

 **Type:** string, number, RegExp, function or Array
 **Default:** `[]`

-readlineSync accepts only specified input.
-If the user input others, it display [`limitMessage`](#limitmessage), and wait for reinput.
+Accept only specified input.
+If the user input others, display the [`limitMessage`](#limitmessage), and wait for reinput.

 * The string or number is compared with the input.
 (See [`caseSensitive`](#casesensitive) option.)
 * If the RegExp matched the input, the input is accepted.
 * The function is called with the input, and if that function returned `true`, the input is accepted.

-One of these or an Array that includes multiple things (or Array includes Array) can be specified.
+One of above or an Array that includes multiple things (or Array includes Array) can be specified.

 For example: